 *deep breath* Okay, that's done.
 Now, the reason why I am writing this article is because of some of the articles I have seen shared around the social media sites.
 For example, an article titled 5 reasons iPhone still beats Android on The Daily Dot.
-Perhaps you've read it already because it was shared over 273,000 times a few years ago when I first wrote this article.

 I personally believe the 5 reasons listed in the article as to why the iPhone still beats Android are pathetic at best, and don't focus on hardware at all which is, well, extremely important considering your entire phone IS hardware without taking into account what software is running on the phone.
 The article's 5 reasons focus on consistency, the Apple App Store, malware in the marketplace, "crapware", and home base.
 You can read more details about each reason in the article.
 All the reasons are software based or have to deal with items pertaining to how Apple does things.
 Not convincing at all.